How to Flip Columns and Rows in Excel

 Before we dive into the process of flipping columns and rows, it’s essential to have the correct data.
 Excel allows you to transpose data that is laid out in rows or columns.
 If your data is in another format, you’ll need to adjust it.
 So first, confirm that your data is in a single table format, with headers, and no blank columns or rows separating your data fields.
 Keep in mind that transposing changes the orientation of data, but it does not change the data itself.

+This is the classic convert columns to rows workflow.
 The most straightforward transposition method requires data selection, copy, paste, and transpose:

 You can use the following keyboard shortcuts to transpose in Excel efficiently: